4.1 Career Scope Phases and Processes

 • Signs up the participant for desired workshops through www.worksourcewa.com or by direct communication (phone/email) with the instructor, paying attention to class delivery method (in person or virtual.)

-• When signing up for Strategies for Success workshops through www.worksourcewa.com, indicate in the registration that the participant is in JS and include their CSO number.
+• When signing up for Strategies for Success workshops through www.worksourcewa.com, indicates in the registration that the participant is in JS and include their CSO number.
 Or, directly contacts the instructor with information about the participant (name, email, phone number), the workshops the participant want to enroll in, and indicate the participant is in JS, with their CSO number.

 • Creates the SW indicator component code per partner request